 And don’t let the storm rain on your parade – you can still have incredibly magical moments – even when plans don’t exactly look like you thought they would!

-Typically speaking, August is known to be the month will fewer crowds compared to June or July.
+Typically speaking, August is known to be the best time to go to Disney World in summer with fewer crowds compared to June or July.
 And within August, the last 2 weeks of the month are the best weeks to visit Disney World.
 But, during June and July, the parks open earlier and close later, so you have more time to spend inside.
-All three summer months can be expected to be hot with afternoon showers.
+All three summer months can be expected to be hot with afternoon showers. best time to go to Disney World in summer

 We were at Disney during the end of June and yes, it was hot, but the lines weren’t too long.
 It rained in the late afternoon (6ish) and they cleared up again at night.

-Because of the sweltering temperatures, you want to wearcool and lightweight clothing.
+Because of the sweltering temperatures, the best clothes for Disney World in summer are cool and lightweight clothing.
+So what should you wear to Disney World in July and August?
+Light t-shirts or tank tops, shorts, lightweight jumpers (my go-to), and it’s always a good idea to bring an additional shirt if you can.
 It might sound like a no-brainer, but you’d be surprised what types of heavy clothing you see people walking around wearing.
 And don’t forget to avoid see-through materials – especially if you plan on making a splash on rides like Splash Mountain.
 Wear comfortable walking shoes – ones that won’t hurt your feet after walking all day.

-Stay hydrated.
 Yes, this one is obvious, but did you know there are places in the park that give out FREE ice water?
 Pecos Bill Inn and Auntie Gravity’s Galictic Goodies are just two of the food service counters that provide a large cup of ice water if you just ask.
 You can also take a reusable water bottle and re-fill it with the free ice water – or freeze water before you go!
+TIP: We take our Purified Water Bottles with us.
+It has a built in filter that allows you to drink ANY WATER from ANYWHERE.
+Use our COUPON CODE: NPTrippers for a 15% discount.

-Cooling Neck Cloths.
 Bringing cooling neck cloths or towels with you will be a lifesaver for those intense hot moments.
+It’s such a quick and easy trick to take out our cloth and apply for a minute or two.

-Bring a rain poncho.
 As we mentioned earlier, you will undoubtedly encounter a rain shower of some sort during the summer, so come prepared.
 We bought cheap ones at the Dollar Store and carried them with us in our backpack.
+Or you can get them on Amazon in packs.
 And yes – we had to use them!

-Get wet!
 Water rides are a great way to cool down in the midst of summer.
 Or if you’re staying at a Disney hotel, take a pool break and return later in the evening when it cools down.
+It’s a great way to cool down – but again, don’t wear see-through clothing!

 We stayed at The Art of Animation resort at Disney World during our summer trip.
 It’s literally a child’s playground.
 There are three themed sections you can stay in: Lion King, Little Mermaid, and Cars.
 And each one has characters and play areas spread out throughout the site.